Pre-conception and fertility blood test,

 How much does it cost?

-A standard pre-conception panel typically costs £295 to £395 depending on which AMH, fertility-axis and immunity markers are included.
+Every pre-conception panel is custom-built around your specific question, with AMH, fertility-axis and immunity markers added based on context.
 We confirm the exact price in writing before booking.

 What if I am already pregnant?